 \section{Regularity for wave equations}

 In this section we obtain new regularity results for the Euclidean wave equation.
-We first prove local smoothing estimates involving the function spaces for decoupling, and then we indicate how these estimates can applied to nonlinear wave equations with initial data outside of $L^{2}$-based Sobolev spaces.
+We first connect our function spaces to local smoothing estimates, and then we indicate how these estimates can be applied to nonlinear wave equations with initial data outside of $L^{2}$-based Sobolev spaces.